polyphony-chat/docs/SPECIFICATION.md

 ### 6.1.
 KeyPackages

+!!! bug "TODO"

+    TODO: Consider cutting this section by a lot, as it is mostly just a copy of the MLS spec.

 A polyproto compliant server must store KeyPackages for all users that are registered on the server.
 The `KeyPackage` is a JSON object that contains the following information:

 ```json